 Eating More Veggies Improves Key Bone Health Biomarker, Recent Study Reveals

 Move over, dairy—there's a new food group in town!
 While milk has held a longtime tenure as the skeleton's biggest dietary supporter, some new science demonstrates dairy is not the only bone-centric food group to pay attention to.
-A recent clinical trial published in the Journal of Nutrition reveals that consuming the recommended amounts of vegetables may improve bone health and support bone-related health outcomes.
+A recent clinical trial1 published in the Journal of Nutrition reveals that consuming the recommended amounts of vegetables may improve bone health and support bone-related health outcomes.
 This is great news for those of us who love loading our plates with colorful veggies!

 Exploring vegetables & bone health in the U.S.